-These dense, fudgy brownies have loads and loads of melt-in-your-mouth raspberry yumminess.
+These dense, fudgy, vegan brownies have loads of melt-in-your-mouth raspberry yumminess.
 Frozen berries actually will work better here because the dough is very stiff, and frozen berries are easier to fold in.

 Preheat the oven to 350ºF.
 Line an 8 x 8-inch pan with a 10-inch square of parchment paper or have ready an 8 x 8-inch nonstick or silicone baking pan.

 Melt the chocolate in either a double boiler or the microwave.
 Set aside.

 In a large mixing bowl, vigorously mix together the jam, sweetener, and applesauce.
 Stir in the vanilla, almond extract, and the melted chocolate.

 Sift in the flour, cocoa powder, baking powder, baking soda, and salt.
 Mix very well until a stiff dough forms.
 Fold in the raspberries.